moritzstadler/acvi-med/README.md

 <pre><code>docker build -t vcfimport .</code></pre>

+## Annotating your vcf file

+We strongly reccommend

 ## Import the file

 Once the container has been built successfully, you can start the import by executing the following command: